- Education and Science»

 Back Bay in Biloxi, Mississippi

-1969's Hurricane Camille was one of the strongest storms ever
+Camille hit in 1969 and was one of the strongest storms ever

 Growing up in Ohio, my family had heard about hurricanes, but they were mystery storms to us, happening many miles away, near oceans or the Gulf of Mexico.
 There was no reason to think we would ever be exposed to such a violent act of God.
 However, kids get older, and they leave home.